ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 {{site.data.keyword.block_storage_is_short}} offers a range of storage capacities to meet your requirements.
 You can specify 10 - 2000 GB (2 TB) of capacity per block storage data volume in 1 GB increments.
 This capacity depends on the [block storage IOPS profile](#iops-profiles) you're using.
 Boot volumes are always 100 GB.

+Data volumes are also available with capacities greater than 2000 GB.
+This is a beta feature that is available for evaluation and testing purposes.
+For information, see [Expanded capacity IOPS tiers (Beta)](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta).
+{:beta}

 ## Block storage IOPS profiles
 {: #iops-profiles}